 Some of the Otis family moved to Ireland, but this topic is not covered in this excerpt.
 Another 43 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The records on immigrants and ships' passengers show a number of people bearing the name Otis:

-Otis Settlers in the United States in the 17th Century
+Otis Settlers in United States in the 17th Century

-Otis Settlers in the United States in the 19th Century
+Otis Settlers in United States in the 19th Century

 The Otis Family Crest was acquired from the Houseofnames.com archives.
 The Otis Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.